-The Provincial Policy Statement encourages development that promotes a dense land use pattern which minimized the length and number of vehicle trips and encourages the use of alternative transportation methods (PPS, 1.6.7.4).
-The Subject Site is located advantageously along Wyandotte Street Each which is classified as a Class II Arterial Road and as a City Corridor.
+The Provincial Policy Statement encourages development that promotes a dense land use pattern which minimizes the length and number of vehicle trips and encourages the use of alternative transportation methods (PPS, 1.6.7.4).
+The Subject Site is located advantageously along Wyandotte Street Each which is classified as a Class II Arterial Road and as a City Corridor, as well as the future Clover Avenue extension which is classified as a Class I Collector Road.
 The Subject Site is well supported by the existing public transit route, pedestrian sidewalks, bicycle routes, and nearby multi-use trails.

-Residential intensification should be prioritized in support of transit-supportive development (PPS, 1.4.3 (e)).
 The proposed development has access to barrier free and convenient walking conditions that will allow residents to have safe access to community amenities and services without the dependence on car ownership (OP, 7.2.3.1).
-The proposed development also includes a multi-use trail which extends from Wyandotte Street East to the Ganatchio Trail system and will promote neighbourhood connectivity.
 There is access to an existing bicycle lane along Wyandotte Street East and the development will include the required bicycle parking spaces (OP, 7.2.4.1).
-Safe and accessible pedestrian movement will be encouraged through the existing sidewalks on both sides of the arterial road (OP, Vol II., 2.7.9.8).
+Safe and accessible pedestrian movement will be encouraged through the existing sidewalks on both sides of the arterial road and collector road (OP, Vol II., 2.7.9.8).